excelnonso/odin-recipes/README.md

 # odin-recipes
-This is for creating a recipes website
+This is for creating a basic recipes website